 If you don’t know your password, click 'Forgot password?' to request a password reset.

 You are responsible for ensuring that payment is received before the deadline.
 If your organisation is paying for your fees please ensure the appropriate person has a copy of your invoice.
-If your fees are being paid by a third party (for example a finance company) please email email@example.com
+If your fees are being paid by a third party (for example a finance company) please contact email@example.com.

-We recommend that fees and levies are paid by 15 June to allow sufficient time for processing and the resolution of any issues.
+We recommend that fees and levies are paid before 15 June to allow sufficient time for processing and the resolution of any issues.
 Credit card payments are usually processed instantly and will provide an immediate record to confirm that payment has been received.

 Payments can be made by: